 One Road featured more than 30 contemporary works from leading artists including Rover Thomas, Jan Billycan and Helicopter Tjungurrayi.

-The exhibition is based on Yiwarra Kuju: The Canning Stock Route, the most successful exhibition staged by the National Museum of Australia in Canberra.
+The exhibition was based on Yiwarra Kuju: The Canning Stock Route, one of the most successful exhibitions staged by the National Museum of Australia in Canberra.

-One Road tells the artists’ stories of first contact with white men, livestock and machines.
-It explores the change from hunter–gatherer existence to life as international artists.
+One Road told the artists’ stories of first contact with white men, livestock and machines.
+It explored the change from hunter–gatherer existence to life as international artists.